 Should this happen, find what food it is and remove it from your diet.

 Breast milk is 88% water.
 Therefore, proper hydration ensures you produce sufficient milk.

-If you are not drinking enough water, you will be dehydrated, tired, and suffer low milk supply.
+If you are not drinking enough water, you will be dehydrated, tired, and suffer a low milk supply.

 Breastfeeding moms should take at least 100 ounces of water every day.

 If you are like me and the taste of water is repulsive, there are smart ways of getting well hydrated so that your milk supply is not affected.